10 Things To Do in Alaska in Summer

 10. Paddle Through Alaska’s Pristine Waters

 One of the most immersive ways to experience Alaska in summer is by kayak or canoe.
 With calm bays, glacier-fed lakes and winding coastal inlets, paddling puts you at water level with some of the state’s most breathtaking scenery.
-Glide past towering cliffs, drift alongside chunks of floating ice and watch as seals, otters and seabirds move about in their natural habitat.
+Glide past towering cliffs, drifting alongside chunks of floating ice and watching as seals, otters and seabirds move about in their natural habitat.
 For travelers looking for both serenity and adventure, kayaking offers a perspective you can’t get from a cruise ship or a bus window.

 Alaska’s Inside Passage is especially popular for guided kayaking excursions, with routes that bring you close to tidewater glaciers and hidden coves.
 In places like Resurrection Bay near Seward or Kachemak Bay by Homer, outfitters provide everything you need for a first-time paddler or a seasoned adventurer.
 The long summer days mean you’ll have plenty of daylight to explore, making this an unforgettable way to connect with Alaska’s raw and unspoiled wilderness.